 Sub-cutaneous ureteral bypasses devices consist of a locking loop catheter placed in the kidney and a second catheter placed in the apex of the bladder: The two catheters are connected with a vascular access port under the skin.
 Essentially a SUB is creating an artificial ureter, which we can access in the future with a specialized needle.
 The size of patient is not a factor affecting the decision to place a SUB.
 Complication rates are around 10% for SUBs and include kinking of the catheter, obstruction (stone/stone debris), hematuria, recurrent infections, and dysuria.
 SUBs need to properly maintained, and every 3 to 6 months, they require ultrasound guidance.

 The use of ureteral stents and sub-cutaneous ureteral stents are beneficial to our patients, resulting in decreased morbidity and mortality.
-These procedures allow us to preserve and potentially reverse renal damage leading to better outcomes.
+These procedures allow the veterinary internal medicine team to preserve and potentially reverse renal damage leading to better outcomes.

 Dr. Josh Steinhaus